FOR THE JOY OF PLAYING AND THE LOVE OF LEARNING

-Mike is also the organist of St Edmunds Parish Church in Roundhay and in his spare time is a keen builder and restorer of mechanical musical instruments.
+Mike is the organist of St Edmunds Parish Church in Roundhay and hobbies include building and restoring mechanical musical instruments.

-Sean Smith is a passionate musician who has been teaching piano, electronic keyboard and music theory at Music House since 2006.
+Sean is a passionate musician whose been teaching piano, electronic keyboard and music theory at Music House since 2006.

-His enthusiasm for teaching both beginners and advanced students, whilst frequently using his own compositions and arrangements of well-known tunes enables pupils to learn music which is both familiar and enjoyable to play.
+He loves teaching beginners and advanced students and frequently uses his own compositions of well-known tunes helps students learn music which is familiar.

 Sean hopes each pupil will achieve their potential whilst developing a deeper understanding and passion for music.

-Hazel Smith enjoys teaching the flute and fife to students of all ages and ability from complete beginners to Grade 8 level.
-Students can work towards ABRSM/Trinity grade exams or play for enjoyment and the chance to explore a wide range of styles.
+Hazel enjoys teaching the flute and fife to students of all ages and abilities from complete beginners to Grade 8 levels.
+Students can work towards exams or play for enjoyment with opportunities to explore a wide range of styles.

-Hazel encourages her students to gain performance experience in College concerts, in a friendly and supportive environment.
-She also teaches at a local school and performs in several ensembles.
+Hazel encourages students to gain performance experience at Music House’s pupils concerts which take place twice a year.
 Hazel is a member of the British Flute Society and Benslow Music Trust.